pinkychow1010/digital-chinese-history-blog/_pages/about.md

 * All code displayed on this webpage is available as **Jupyter Notebook** and it is highly recommanded that you download them and try it out by yourself.

 * If you are new to **Colab**, pleaese first click on [Colab](https://colab.research.google.com/) and begin your journey.
+There are two options to open the notebook in Colab:

+**1)** Recommanded Option: Go to the page for the lesson here.
+Right under the tags, there are four icons.
+Click on option **"Open in Colab"**.
+You will be then able to view the notebook in Colab.

-Then download the notebook you need from [this page](https://github.com/pinkychow1010/digital-chinese-history-blog/tree/master/_notebooks).
+**2)** Another Option: Download the notebook you need from [this page](https://github.com/pinkychow1010/digital-chinese-history-blog/tree/master/_notebooks).
 Search for the right title, right click and select "save link as".
-You will be able to download the Jupyter Notebook with the file extension ".ipynb" (You do not need an acocunt in **GitHub** but it is recommanded that you sign up).
-Go back to Colab and click *File* -> *Upload notebook*, select the notebook you just downloaded.
+You will be able to download the Jupyter Notebook with the file extension ".ipynb" (You do not need an account in **GitHub** but it is recommanded that you sign up).
+Go back to Colab and click ***File*** -> ***Upload notebook***, select the notebook you just downloaded.
 Now you can run the notebook by yourself and start your coding journey.

 * **ALL** the tutorials provided here is ordered **by LEVELS (lv1: the easiest, lv4: the most difficult)** and it is recommanded to **FOLLOW THE ORDER** when you go through them